 Why engage policymakers?

-As part of UNICEF’s campaign to #ENDviolence in and around schools, children and young people from around the world spoke out and called for governments, teachers, and parents to take action to ensure that they feel safe in and around school.
+Children and young people from around the world have called for governments, teachers and parents to take action to ensure that they feel safe in and around school.

-In two separate UNICEF polls, young people consistently cited governments as having a key responsibility to prevent and respond to bullying, including online, through policies and regulations.
+In UNICEF polls, young people have consistently cited governments as having a key responsibility to prevent and respond to bullying, including online, through policies and regulations.

 Parents – as voting citizens who can hold their local policymakers accountable – have a unique role to play in ensuring that children’s voices are heard by advocating on behalf of children with decision makers.